ordinalpizzaog/ord-filter/README.md

 Note: performance in development is significantly worse than it will be when it is built properly, becuase it tries to download the inscription numbers from ordinals.com every time a change is made, whereas this normally only happens once when the website is built.

 ## Setup
+The below instructions outline the minimal changes that need to be made if you want to set up this website for your collection.
+You can also take any parts from the source code and put them into your own website

 ### inscriptions.json
 The `lib/inscriptions.json` file contains all the metadata about your Ordinals, such as the inscription ids and the traits.
 You will need to replace the existing file with your metadata.
 It has the following structure